chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/AWS_MD_format_note.md

 ##   Regions

-* AWS Regions are separate geographic areas that host multiple Availability Zones to provide high availability and fault tolerance. [cite: 4]
+* AWS Regions are separate geographic areas that host multiple Availability Zones to provide high availability and fault tolerance.

 ##   Availability Zone (AZ)

-* An AZ is a physically isolated data center within a region, connected through low-latency links for high availability. [cite: 5]
+* An AZ is a physically isolated data center within a region, connected through low-latency links for high availability.

 ##   Edge Locations

-* Edge Locations are endpoints in the AWS global network used by CloudFront and Route 53 to cache content closer to users. [cite: 6]
+* Edge Locations are endpoints in the AWS global network used by CloudFront and Route 53 to cache content closer to users.

 ##   Local Zone

-* Local Zones extend AWS services closer to large population centers for ultra-low latency use cases like gaming and video editing. [cite: 7]
+* Local Zones extend AWS services closer to large population centers for ultra-low latency use cases like gaming and video editing.

 ##   Outpost

-* AWS Outposts bring AWS infrastructure and services to on-premises locations for a consistent hybrid experience. [cite: 8]
+* AWS Outposts bring AWS infrastructure and services to on-premises locations for a consistent hybrid experience.

 ##   Wavelength

-* AWS Wavelength embeds compute and storage services at telecom providers' 5G networks for ultra-low latency applications. [cite: 9]
+* AWS Wavelength embeds compute and storage services at telecom providers' 5G networks for ultra-low latency applications.

 #   IAM (Identity & Access Management)

-* An AWS Identity and Access Management (IAM) user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS Services. [cite: 10]
+* An AWS Identity and Access Management (IAM) user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS Services.

-* AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources. [cite: 11, 12]
+* AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.

-* IAM helps protect against security breaches by allowing administrators to automate numerous user account-related tasks. [cite: 13]
+* IAM helps protect against security breaches by allowing administrators to automate numerous user account-related tasks.

-* Best practice: Use the root user only to create your first IAM user. [cite: 14, 15, 16, 17, 18]
+* Best practice: Use the root user only to create your first IAM user.

-* Enable Multi-Factor Authentication (MFA) for the Root User (e.g., using Google Authenticator for Virtual MFA). [cite: 15]
+* Enable Multi-Factor Authentication (MFA) for the Root User (e.g., using Google Authenticator for Virtual MFA).

 ##   Best Practices

-* It is strongly recommended that you do not use the "root user" for your everyday tasks, even the administrative ones. [cite: 16, 17]
+* It is strongly recommended that you do not use the "root user" for your everyday tasks, even the administrative ones.

-* Instead, adhere to the best practice of using the root user only to create your first IAM user. [cite: 17, 18]
+* Instead, adhere to the best practice of using the root user only to create your first IAM user.

-* IAM user is truly global, i.e., once an IAM user is created, it can be accessible in all the regions in AWS. [cite: 19, 20, 21, 22]
+* IAM user is truly global, i.e., once an IAM user is created, it can be accessible in all the regions in AWS.

-* Amazon S3 is also considered global, but it is not truly global. [cite: 19, 20, 21, 22]
+* Amazon S3 is also considered global, but it is not truly global.

-* When we create a bucket in S3, it displays all the buckets of other regions in one place, so that is the reason we are calling Amazon S3 Global (but partly global). [cite: 21, 22]
+* When we create a bucket in S3, it displays all the buckets of other regions in one place, so that is the reason we are calling Amazon S3 Global (but partly global).

 * But IAM is 100% Global.
-Once you create an IAM user, you can use it anywhere in all the regions. [cite: 22]
+Once you create an IAM user, you can use it anywhere in all the regions.

 ##   Key IAM Components